 Can A Creditor Garnish My Wages After 7 Years?

 Living paycheck to paycheck?
 You’re not alone.
 Millions of Americans worry about making ends meet, and the threat of wage garnishment can feel like a dark cloud hanging over your head.
-But what happens when that debt collector comes knocking years after you thought the issue was ancient history?
+But what happens when that debt collector comes knocking years after you thought the issue was ancient history—can a creditor garnish my wages after 7 years?

 Have you ever wondered if there’s a statute of limitations on wage garnishment?
 Can creditors really reach into your paycheck after seven long years?
 It’s a question that might keep you up at night, but don’t worry – we’ve got the answers you’re looking for.
 Let’s dive into the world of wage garnishment and uncover the truth about how long creditors can pursue your hard-earned cash.